panoptikoe/homelabexamples/external-ingressroutes/readme.md

 I included these examples specifically since, for some reason, it took me a lot of time to get this working for these three.

 This obviously needs a working Traefik deployment and a working Cert-manager deployment.
-I followed this guide: https://technotim.com/posts/kube-traefik-cert-manager-le/ to do that.
+I followed [this guide](https://technotim.com/posts/kube-traefik-cert-manager-le/) to do that.